j0Shi82/shopify-partydawn/README.md

 ### A Word Of Caution

 Please note that this is not the intended way of tracking in Shopify OS 2.0.
 Anything used here can break at any time if Shopify decides to change the way Trekkie or Web Pixels work.
 In a production environment you need to have a dev watching over your site or Partytown might cause more harm than good.
 Any theme should have a "kill switch" to return to conventional tracking in case something breaks.

+Other than that: Have fun offloading your tracking scripts!